kurt-rhee/kurt-rhee.github.io/_posts/2024-06-18-rust-for-scientific-software-development.md

 ## Why doesn't everyone use python?

 The features of python that make it such a strong scripting language make it a weak choice for enterprise software development.
-PVSyst (object pascal), SolarFarmer (C#), System Advisor Model (C++) and PVDesign (Java) have all chosen to write their software in a language other than Python, even though the open source pvlib-python exists, not because they don't know about the library.
+Photovoltaic software (my domain) companies such as PVSyst (object pascal), SolarFarmer (C#), System Advisor Model (C++) and PVDesign (Java) have all chosen to write their software in a language other than Python, even though the open source pvlib-python exists, not because they don't know about the library.
 On the contrary, many of those software companies employ people who are contributors or even maintainers of pvlib.
-Those software comopanies chose a non-scripting language, becuase like physical engineering, software engineering requires practitioners to make deep trade-off decisions regarding the tools of their craft.
-Each of these companies chose to trade the ease of use and head start they would gain from choosing python for the long term benefits that another programming language would bring.
+Those software companies chose a non-scripting language, because like physical engineering, software engineering requires practitioners to make deep trade-off decisions regarding the tools of their craft.
+Each of these companies chose to trade the ease of use and head start they would gain from choosing python, for the long term benefits that another programming language would bring.

 ## Distinguising Scripting, General Purpose, and Systems Languages